meooow25/samsort/HOWTO.md

 Consider that we need to a sort an unboxed vector of some type `a`.
 The `vector` library is designed in a way that the underlying representation of a unboxed vector can be anything depending on the type `a`.
-So we cannot assume anything about it.
+We cannot assume anything about it.

 We know that we can index such a vector efficiently.
-So we will sort such a vector by index.
+We also know that we can construct such vectors from a `Int -> a` using the handy `generate` function.
+We will use these facts to sort such a vector.

 First we will create an `Int` vector, the elements of which will be indices into the `a` vector.
 Then we will sort this `Int` vector using a comparison function that indexes the `a` vector and compares `a`s.
 Finally, we will construct a vector with `a`s in the order of the sorted indices.

 This technique is general enough that we can sort any flavor of `Vector` (boxed, `Unboxed`, `Prim`, `Storable`), so let us use `Vector.Generic` to